top of page

 It reminded me why I became a teacher in the first place.
 Jeremy’s journey shows what is possible when we listen better, presume competence, and keep learning ourselves.

-I think of all the students like him who were once misunderstood, and how much we owe them—not just better education, but deeper respect and belief in their potential from the very beginning.
+I think of all the students like him who were once misunderstood.
+We owe them not just better education, but deeper respect and belief in their potential from the very beginning.

-Reconnecting with Jeremy has been a gift I never expected, but one that has changed me again as a teacher and a person.
+Reconnecting with Jeremy has been a gift I never expected.
+It has changed me again as a teacher and a person.
 It’s a full-circle moment—one that shows how far we’ve come, how far we still have to go, and how powerful it is when someone finally gets the chance to be heard.

 A photo of Anne Butler, a woman with short straight dark hair.
 Anne is smiling and standing up against a pink and yellow painting.

-Anne Butler is a Communication Teacher at Reach Every Voice where she provides one-on-one communication instruction for students in our Gaithersburg and Severna Park locations.
+Anne Butler is a Communication Teacher at Reach Every Voice.
+She provides one-on-one communication instruction for students in our Gaithersburg and Severna Park locations.

 Want to work with Anne or another of our gifted teachers?
 Learn more about working with us in person or book a consultation online.